Bethnal Green cop gives family ‘best Christmas present ever’ after saving pensioner’s life

 The service believes without Pc Sage’s actions, it is almost certain Rene would have died.

-Rene’s son, John, wrote in a thank you letter: “[Harry] has given us the best Christmas present in the world, a mum who is alive and recovering well and who will hopefully be with us for many years to come.
+Rene’s son, John, wrote in a thank you letter: “[PC Sage] has given us the best Christmas present in the world, a mum who is alive and recovering well and who will hopefully be with us for many years to come.

 “Words cannot express the gratitude we have for this amazing police officer.
 We will never forget what he has done for our family and he deserves the best that life can offer.
 He is a credit to the police and you should all be very proud of him.”